codex-academy/Nelisa/7_Search_and_filter.md

 Create a search bar:

-* that always works, even if Javascript is disabled in the browser;
+* that works without using any client-side JavaScript;
 * that uses JavaScript to display the search results after the user has typed three or more characters into the search box;

-Add a search bars to your Categories, Products, Sales and Purchases list screens.
+Add search bars to your Categories, Products, Sales and Purchases list screens.

 Add support for: